-What Can Stop You From Getting a Passport?
+What Disqualifies You From Getting a Passport?
+5 Things That Can Stop You From Getting a U.S. Passport

 1. Felony Drug Convictions

-The first example may be an individual that was traveling abroad and became incarcerated.
+The first example may be an individual traveling abroad and becoming incarcerated.
 From here, that individual may have accepted a loan from the U.S. government in order to be released back into the country.
-Without paying this loan back to the U.S. the individual can be denied a passport.
+Without paying this loan back to the U.S., the individual can be denied a passport.

 4. Minors Without Parental Consent